Barbra Streisand: Name

 Streisand changed her name from "Barbara" to "Barbra" because, she said, "I hated the name, but I refused to change it."
 Streisand further explained, "Well, I was 18 and I wanted to be unique, but I didn't want to change my name because that was too false.
 You know, people were saying you could be Joanie Sands, or something like that.
 (My middle name is Joan.)
 And I said, 'No, let's see, if I take out the 'a,' it's still 'Barbara,' but it's unique."
 A 1967 biography with a concert program said, "the spelling of her first name is an instance of partial rebellion: she was advised to change her last name and retaliated by dropping an "a" from the first instead."

+According to Streisand, her surname is pronounced with an "s" sound "like sand on the beach," not the "z" sound often used.
+The Apple voice digital assistant Siri originally pronounced her surname wrong, prompting Streisand to personally contact Apple CEO Tim Cook to complain about the pronunciation, which Apple soon corrected.